 Sip Happens: The First Rule of Water Club: Sip!
 Don’t Chug!

-I used to ignore hydration advice… until it changed everything.
-How one dehydrated human became the Chief Hydration & Outreach Officer (CH2O) of her life (and possibly her workplace).
+This is the story of how one chronically dehydrated human became the Chief Hydration & Outreach Officer (CH₂O) of her life (and possibly her workplace).

 Onjena Yo: Chief Hydration Outreach Officer (CH2O)